 Articulation is one skill that is often neglected, and yet it is incredibly beneficial to work on daily.
-Add 5 minutes of articulation exercises into your vocal warm up every day.
+Add 5 minutes of articulation exercises into your vocal warm-up every day.
 Take the time to work on particular sounds that you struggle with, and always work with a piece of text.
-Whether it be Shakespeare, Brecht or Kenneth Lonergan – choose something that inspires you.
+It could be Shakespeare, Brecht, Annie Baker or Kenneth Lonergan—choose something that inspires you.

 For more on voice work.

 Like with voice, you don’t want your own physical habits and tensions to inhibit you when it comes to developing unique and nuanced characters.
 If you can work from an aligned, grounded and relaxed starting point physically, you can explore the likes of Richard the Third as well as a laid back surfer from LA with ease.

 #1 Why Movement is Important

 Movement is one of the areas of acting you can work on daily and see a noticeable improvement very quickly.
 It’s the work that will allow you to be a more relaxed and expressive actor.
 I can’t stress how important movement work is for actors.
 Freeing the body also frees the mind, and the less limitations you have physically the more open you are to opportunities, ideas and direction.